 In the case of visual arts, I agree, but you should take only ONE class at first.
 If you start taking a series of classes you will most likely end up in the Eternal Beginner seat.

 I drew Vivienne Westwood as my very first portrait.

 Idea Vilariño as my third.

 It became clear that I wanted to pain portraits of women whose visage was full of expression, and whose life is or had been magnificent.

-I wanted to paint more expressively, almost bordering on illustration but everything came out looking like a blob of colour.
-I didn’t know any techniques, and every watercolour class seems to focus on landscapes or flowers.
+I wanted to paint more expressively, almost bordering on illustration but everything came out looking like a blob of color.
+I didn’t know any techniques, and every watercolor class seems to focus on landscapes or flowers.

 I kept honing my drawing skills, trying hard to educate my eye.
-After taking a Skillshare class, I took the Sketchbook Skool beginner class and it was then that I thought I’d stop taking any other classes until I felt I had made tangible progress.
+After taking my very first Skillshare class with Katie Rodgers, I took the Sketchbook Skool beginner class and it was then that I thought I’d stop taking any other classes until I felt I had made tangible progress.